Thomas Müller: 2022 FIFA World Cup

 In November 2022, he was selected in the final squad for the 2022 FIFA World Cup in Qatar.
-Müller played in all three matches for Germany against Japan, Spain and Costa Rica, but failed to find the net as Germany were eliminated in the group stage for the second time in a row following an upset comeback loss to Japan, stalemate against Spain, and a 4–2 win against Costa Rica that ultimately proved meaningless.
+Müller played in all three matches for Germany against Japan, Spain and Costa Rica, but failed to find the net as Germany were eliminated in the group stage for the second time in a row following an upset comeback loss to Japan, a stalemate against Spain, and a 4–2 win against Costa Rica that ultimately proved meaningless.

 UEFA Euro 2024 and retirement

-Müller was named in Germany's squad for UEFA Euro 2024.
+Müller was named in Germany's squad for UEFA Euro 2024 on home soil.
 In the team's opening match against Scotland on 14 June, he came on as a substitute for Jamal Musiala in the 74th minute and assisted Emre Can's fifth goal of the 5–1 win.
 He later featured as a substitute in the quarter-finals against Spain, which ended in a 2–1 defeat after extra time.

 On 15 July 2024, Müller announced his retirement from international football.
 He scored 45 goals in 131 international appearances.

 Style of play

 Müller is a versatile player.
-In Bayern's youth system, he primarily played as a midfielder, but since joining the first team, he has played as an attacker.
-Bayern Munich usually plays a 4–2–3–1 formation, and Müller usually plays as one of the three attacking midfielders behind the central striker, but he can also play as a second striker.
+In Bayern's youth system, he primarily played as a midfielder, but transitioned to playing as an attacker after joining the first team.
+When Bayern Munich usually employed a 4–2–3–1 formation, Müller played as one of three attacking midfielders behind the central striker, with an alternative role as a second striker.

-Although he lacks physical strength, Müller has been praised for his tactical intelligence, finishing, and positioning.
+His skill set has been described as unorthodox by former Bayern manager Carlo Ancelotti - Müller has never been particularly renowned for his athleticism, technique, ball control, dribbling or pace, qualities typically associated with attackers.
+Instead, he is widely praised for his tactical intelligence, finishing, and positioning.
+German editor Uli Hesse of The Guardian wrote of Müller that, though he cannot "beat you" with his close ball control, pace or dribbling skills, "he just beats you".
 Former Germany manager Joachim Löw said he is "impervious to pressure" and former Bayern manager Louis van Gaal said he has tremendous mental strength.
 Müller is heavily involved in buildup play and he has been praised by the media for his intelligent movement off the ball; he describes himself as a player who can find spaces in the opposition defence but not particularly good at dribbling or one-on-ones.
 Müller describes this role as Raumdeuter, a term which translates, literally, to "space interpreter".

 During the 2014 FIFA World Cup, Löw said Müller "is a very unorthodox player and you can't really predict his lines of running, but he has one aim and that is 'how can I score a goal?.
 In addition to his offensive capabilities, Müller has also been praised by pundits for his stamina and defensive work-rate.
 Former Bayern assistant coach Hermann Gerland gave him the nickname Radio Müller for his loud and frequent comments on the pitch and in the dressing room.